How Does a Margin Account Work?

 • Potentially deductible interest.
 There may be tax situations in which the interest in a margin loan can be used to offset taxable income.
 A tax professional will tell you whether this is a move you can consider.

-Despite the advantages, using a margin account is risky business.
+Despite the advantages, using a margin account has risks.
 Here are some things to consider before trading on margin:

 • There may be a margin call.
 If your investments tank, it’s possible that you’ll have to sell securities or deposit additional funds to bring your account back up to the required margin threshold.
 It’s also possible for a brokerage to sell securities from your account without alerting you.